 Obviously, there are many models you can check online.
 You will see some USB scopes too, just do not go for them.
 They are not really good until you buy the high-quality one.

-The only problem with Keysight which made me not to include it as beginner lists of oscilloscopes is, it costs you a high amount of money.
-But you know something, this will be your lifetime oscilloscope unless you get more professional in electronics and their happens the demand for larger bandwidth and other stuff.
-The model, Keysight DSOX1102A (Amazon link), without the signal generator is way cheaper, but consider it if you have a high budget.
+The only problem with Keysight which made me not to include it in beginner list of oscilloscopes is, it costs you a high amount of money.
+But you know something, if you can buy this model, the DSOX1102A.
+It will be your lifetime oscilloscope unless you get more professional in electronics and their happens the demand for larger bandwidth and other stuff.

 - Engineering undergraduate students, electricians